 There are quite a few other nightlife venues just next to Hansa Entertainment such as Paragon, a large night club, Bar Berry, offering sexy shows, Hansa Karaoke, where you can choose sexy Thai girls to sing with you in a VIP room, and Sotus Pub, with lots of beer girls.

 There are a couple of foreigner oriented strip clubs in Hat Yai.
 One is called Valentine, located just behind the My House Hotel.
 The entrance fee is 400 Baht.
-The other bar is called Hawaii however I haven’t been there.
+The other bar is called Hawaii, however I haven’t been there.
 From what I know it is located near the Diana department store.
-If you have been there please leave comment below and if you have the google coordinates I will update the map.

 Find the exact location of all the mentioned places on the map below.

 It doesn’t really matter where you go in Thailand these days and even in the not-so-touristic towns you can find more than enough ladyboys to get naughty with, if that’s what you want to do.
 And Hat Yai is no exception in this category.

 You can usually find 1-3 ladyboys in the girly bars described above, and especially Moon Bar is well known for having some of the hottest transgenders.
 Apart from that, there are also a few street hookers to be found walking up and down Thamanoonvithee Road late at night (from about 11pm), but they look rather scary if you ask me.

 And then thirdly you can also meet even more attractive and “normal” ladyboys (no prostitutes) by using the popular ladyboy dating site.

 There are two night markets in downtown Hat Yai.
 The rather tourist oriented one can be found just in front of the Lee Garden Plaza / Robinson.
 It sells anything from handicrafts, fake but fair quality brand clothes and football jerseys to cheap (and pirated) music, video games, computer programs and movies.